 Welcome to the Land of Seafood

-While Boston is a lot more than the sum of its chowder-filled parts, seafood really is the star here, from several styles of lobster rolls to a huge number of dollar-oyster deals to outstanding sushi, not to mention the casual fried clam shacks (and fried fish sandwiches) that are especially prevalent north of the city.
+While Boston is a lot more than the sum of its chowder-filled parts, seafood really is the star here, from several styles of lobster rolls to a huge number of dollar-oyster deals to outstanding sushi, not to mention the casual fried clam shacks that are especially prevalent north of the city.

 Beyond seafood, other regional specialties include North Shore-style roast beef sandwiches, South Shore-style bar pizzas, and even oddities like the chop suey sandwich of Salem and the chow mein sandwich of Fall River.

 The Boston area also has incredible pockets of food from specific countries and regions of the world.
 Chinatown and the North End (the latter featuring Italian food) are probably the best-known, but don’t miss, for example, the Vietnamese food in Dorchester, the Caribbean food in Jamaica Plain, or the Armenian food in Watertown.

 For a quick snapshot of what Boston has to offer, start with some of its most iconic dishes: Do a taste test of two of the North End’s cannoli options, Mike’s and Modern.
-Likewise, try the pizza at the original North End Regina, and then head to East Boston to compare Santarpio’s.
+Likewise, try the pizza at the original North End Regina, and then hit up East Boston to compare Santarpio’s.

-Visit the exciting strip of Congress Street in Boston’s Fort Point to enjoy the perfect example of a modern New England seafood restaurant, Row 34, and follow dinner at Drink, one of the top cocktail bars in the city (and beyond).
-Find some space for a sticky bun at one of Boston’s Flour Bakery & Cafe locations, the baked Alaska at Oleana, and perhaps even some haggis at the Haven, Boston’s “Scottish headquarters” since 2010, which reopened in a bigger space in summer 2022.
+Head downtown to enjoy the perfect example of a modern New England seafood restaurant, Row 34, and follow dinner with drinks at one of Boston’s flashy new crop of cocktail bars.
+Find some space for a sticky bun at one of Boston’s Flour Bakery & Cafe locations, the baked Alaska at Oleana, and perhaps even some haggis at the Haven, Boston’s “Scottish headquarters” since 2010.

 Where to Start on Eater Boston's Top Maps